hwunrow/hwunrow-archive.github.io/_posts/2014-08-12-the-travelog-theme.markdown

 ---
 layout: post
 title:  "The Travelog Theme"
-date:   2014-08-12 17:39:55
+date:   2017-11-23
-categories: auckland, new-zealand
+categories: trave
-location: Auckland, New Zealand
+location: Iksan, South Korea
-tags: auckland new-zealand
+tags:
 ---

 Travelog is a theme for Jekyll that is both elegant and downright simple.